Jungle Trekking

 Ancient Inca paths wind through cloud forests from Santa Maria to Santa Teresa (1,680m).
 Dense jungle terrain leads to Aguas Calientes, crossing rivers amid diverse flora.
 A morning climb to Machu Picchu offers optional Huayna Picchu ascent for panoramic views.

-Duration 4 days Destinations Cusco, Ollantaytambo, Santa Maria, Santa Teresa, Aguas Calientes, Machu Picchu Age Range 16 to 100 year olds Operator Bamba Travel From
+Duration 4 days Destinations Cusco, Ollantaytambo, Santa Maria, Santa Teresa, Aguas Calientes, Machu Picchu Age Range Ages 16+ Operator Bamba Travel From

 The ancient Ceiba tree stands sentinel in pristine Amazon rainforest, while Yanayacu River's black waters flow nearby.
 Canopy walks soar 26 meters high as medicinal plants reveal their secrets below.
 Nocturnal creatures emerge during guided night hikes.

-Duration 4 days Destinations Iquitos Age Range up to 99 year olds Operated in English, Spanish Operator PVTravels From
+Duration 4 days Destinations Iquitos Age Range All Ages Welcome Operated in English, Spanish Operator PVTravels From

 Jungle Trekking Reviews